Minnesota GOP delegation all on board with call to overturn presidential election

 Kiffmeyer signaled that at least one more hearing over the election could take place this month.

 In the meantime, accusations and rhetoric aimed at the state's Democratic secretary of state is only sharpening.
-The GOP lawmakers' letter to Paxton asking him to add Minnesota to his lawsuit asserts that Simon "knowingly and deliberately conducted an illegal election by virtue of his manipulation of the law."
+The GOP lawmakers' letter to Paxton that asked him to add Minnesota to his lawsuit asserts that Simon "knowingly and deliberately conducted an illegal election by virtue of his manipulation of the law."

+In a legislative hearing earlier in the week, Simon called the election "a great big success on multiple levels."
+He said the GOP-led effort to discredit the results in Minnesota is part of a "national tidal wave of disinformation, politically inspired lies designed to mislead and manipulate people."

 The Associated Press contributed to this report.